andrewchaa/TechnicalNote/Books/nHibernate 3 Beginners Guide.md

 ### Do not use database-generated IDs

-NHibernate POID (Persistent Object ID): High/Low, GUID
+Use NHibernate POID (Persistent Object ID): High/Low, GUID

 ### Views